blbadger/blbadger.github.io/latent_output.md

 We will consider the final 1000-dimensional fully connected layer activation of possible ImageNet categories as the output in question.
 At first glance it is not clear that this could be any kind of latent space: during training, each category is denoted by a one-hot vector in this space such that all possible categories are the same distance apart from each other.
 This means that there is no prior information encoded in one output class versus another, which is exactly what one wants when training for classification without prior knowledge.

 On the other hand, within this 1000-dimensional space we can view each class as a basis vector for this space and instead consider the possible vectors that exist in this space.
-To be a latent space, points that are closer together in this output space should yield more similar generated input images, and indeed this is what we have seen when we transformed a generated image of one breed of dog into another.
-Thus in the sense of image generation, the output may indeed be viewed as a latent space.
-Why is this important?
 A meaningful vector space of the outputs allows us to explore interesting questions by simply converting each question into a vector arithmetic operation.

 On a memorable episode of the popular comedy 'Seinfeld', the character George decides to do the opposite of what he would normally do with appropriately comedic results.
 But one might wonder: what is the opposite?
 For a number of ideas, there seems to be a natural opposite (light and dark, open and closed) but for others ideas or objects it is more difficult to identify an opposite: for example, what is the opposite of a mountian?
 One might say a valley, but this is far from the only option.
 Likewise, objects like a tree and actions like walking do not have clear opposites.